 Get your Guru notifications they second them come in—no page refresh required!
 To make collaboration and action easier, we’ve refactored our notifications to improve real-time delivery in the Guru web app.

 Behind the scenes, we’ve continued to improve our search algorithm.
 Even if you have your internal communications strategy down to a science, people will always need to revisit key updates and information after its initial creation.
-That’s where search comes in: make it super simple for anyone to find any information (even if you specifically sent it via Knowledge Alert so they wouldn’t miss it 🙄).
+That’s where search comes in: make it super simple for anyone to find any information (even if you specifically sent it via announcements so they wouldn’t miss it 🙄).

 Linking to sections